What To Look for When Buying the Best Scooter for a 7 or 8 Year Old?

 The minimum height of the user is 128cm (4ft 2 inches).
 The height from the handlebar to the deck is 74cm

 It's a fantastic everyday scooter which can be used to get from at to be as well as occasional stunts and trips to the skate park.

 Why Are Stunt Scooters More Expensive that Kick Scooters?

-Stunt scooters have to be stronger to withstand the extra abuse they get from jumps and tricks but they also need to be lighter so the riders can manoeuvre the scooter in the right way.
-Therefore the materials stunt scooters are made of tend to be more expensive.
-On the plus side, they do tend to last longer, so an extra investment sometimes pays off in the long run.
+Stunt scooters have to be strong to withstand the extra abuse they get from jumps and tricks but they also need to be light so riders can manoeuvre the scooter in the right way.
+For this reason, stunt scooters are made of more expensive materials.
+This means stunt scooters are more durable and can withstand a lot more punishment than kick scooters.

 Razor Beast Scooter

-The Razor Beast is another great first option of stunt scooter for young kids.
-It's a good choice for a kid who want to transition between scootering along the street to doing some tricks.
+The Razor Beast is a great first option of stunt scooter for young kids.
+It works well for a kid who primarily wants a kick scooter which they can also use for a few tricks.

-It features metalised 14-spoke 98mm urethane wheels which are perfect for withstanding tricks and stunts.
+It features metalised 14-spoke 98mm urethane wheels to withstand the punishment form tricks and stunts.

 The brake is a stamped steel rear fender brake